valitydev/rebar3-thrift-compiler/README.md

 {thrift_compiler_opts, [
     % Directory where *.thrift files are located, relative to application root {in_dir, "proto"},
-    % Explicit list of files to compile instead of every single *.thrift file found inside the `in_dir` {in_files, ["file1.thrift", ...]},
+    % Explicit list of files to compile instead of every single *.thrift file
+    % found inside the `in_dir`
+    {in_files, ["file1.thrift", ...]},
-    % Directory to put all generated *.erl files into, relative to application output directory {out_erl_dir, "src"},
+    % Directory to put all generated *.erl files into, relative to application
+    % output directory
+    {out_erl_dir, "src"},
-    % Directory to put all generated *.hrl files into, relative to application output directory {out_hrl_dir, "include"},
+    % Directory to put all generated *.hrl files into, relative to application
+    % output directory
+    {out_hrl_dir, "include"},
     % List of directories searched for include directives {include_dirs, []},
-    % Generator (with arbitrary flags) to use when compiling *.thrift files {gen, "erl:legacy_names"}
+    % Generator (with arbitrary flags) to use when compiling *.thrift files {gen, "erl:legacy_names"},
+    % Tell compiler to generate code recursively (i.e. generate module for each
+    % transitively included thrift file)
+    % [default: false]
+    {recursive, true},
+    % Tell compiler to run in strict mode (will emit warnings more often)
+    % [default: false]
+    {strict, true}
 ]}.
 ```

+## Notable changes

+### Version 0.4

+ * [BREAKING] Recursive code generation is now **off** by default.